brennenho/post-it/README.md

 ## Why Data Tagging?

-Data is the backbone of machine learning.
-With a vast variety of companies developing ML models, processing and filtering data to create high-quality datasets is extremely important.
+Datasets form the backbone of modern machine learning.
+A high-quality dataset is vital to successfully train an AI model.
+Data tagging is the process of labeling raw data based on the content of the data and related metadata.

-The popularity of **continued pretraining** (performing pretraining on existing LLMs for domain-adaptation) makes tools like Post-It increasingly important.
+The labels created by data tagging can then be used to filter out low-quality data to create a final training corpus.
+Efficient data tagging is becoming increasingly important with the growing popularity of **continued pretraining** (pretraining an existing LLM, often to adapt the model to a specific domain).

-In addition, tagging data instead of directly filtering it provides flexibility.
-It is easy to test the impact of removing different types of data on the final pretraining corpus, enabling quick iteration.
+Without data tagging, creating a high-quality dataset involves directly filtering out poor data.
+This makes iteration and testing of different types of filters difficult and inefficient.

 ## Why Post-It?
 - **Extensible:** Designed for easy adaptation into any number of data processing workflows.
-- **Fast:** Built-in parallization to process large datasets.
+- **Fast:** Built-in parallization enables efficient processing of large datasets.
 - **Flexible:** Supports local and remote cloud storage.
 - **Capable:** Packaged with a variety of popular taggers, ready to use out of the box.